wpallstars/fix-plugin-does-not-exist-notices/README.md

 4. Providing a secure method to remove plugin references from the database

 ## Changelog

+### 1.4.1
+- Added FAQ about keeping the plugin installed after notices are cleared

 ### 1.4.0
 - Updated plugin name and text domain